dtarudji/SOA12cUpgrade/Home.md

 This hands-on lab will allow participants to do the following:

-- Lab 100 - Provision Oracle SOA Cloud Service
+- Lab 100 - Provision Oracle SOA Cloud Service - Presentation by Greg

 - Lab 200 - Deploy a SOA composite to Oracle SOA Cloud Service through Enterprise Manager Fusion Middleware Control